dhanraj002/todo-app/README.md

 All task data is stored in a SQLite database located at `./data/todo.db`.
 This directory is mounted as a Docker volume, so your data persists between container restarts.

+**Note**: The `data/` folder is excluded from version control for security and privacy reasons.
+When you first run the application, it will automatically create the database and required tables.

 ## Development

 ### Project Structure